Dani Wilde: Collaborations

-In 2008, Wilde toured The UK, Europe and the USA with Candye Kane, Sue Foley and Deborah Coleman on Ruf Records 'Guitared and Feathers Blues Caravan tour'.
+In 2008, Wilde toured The UK, Europe and the US with Candye Kane, Sue Foley and Deborah Coleman on Ruf Records 'Guitared and Feathers Blues Caravan tour'.

 In 2011, Wilde collaborated with Samantha Fish and Cassie Taylor on the Ruf Records 'Girls with Guitars Blues Caravan World Tour'.
 That year, they also recorded and released a studio album Girls with Guitars.
 In 2012, the tour schedule continued and the group released a live CD/DVD with British bassist Victoria Smith replacing Cassie Taylor.

 In 2016, Wilde performed live in Brighton with the Malian singer, Vieux Farka Touré, the son of Ali Farka Touré.
+More recently Wilde has sessioned on the Australian blues musician Harpo Walker's release, Bruised Heart Blues, which hit number one on the UK IBBA blues album chart in 2023.

 Humanitarian work

 Wilde is an advocate for children's rights.
 She has worked with the charity "Moving Mountains" to help improve education for street children and orphans in Embu, Kenya.